doboszmarzena/JetBrains-Academy---python/README.md

 Do not forget to add an exit opportunity for the program: inputting the word exit must terminate the program.
 At the end of execution, it must print See you!

-## 2. Second project: Coffee Machine
+## 2. The Second project: Coffee Machine
 **About**
 What can be better than a cup of coffee during a break?
 A coffee that you don’t have to make yourself.
 It’s enough to press a couple of buttons on the machine and you get a cup of energy; but first, we should teach the machine how to do it.
 In this project, you will work on programming a coffee machine simulator.
 The machine works with typical products: coffee, milk, sugar, and plastic cups; if it runs out of something, it shows a notification.
 You can get three types of coffee: espresso, cappuccino, and latte.
 Since nothing’s for free, it also collects the money.